It consists of collecting up several tissues on specimens (mostly fish) caught during observer trips, tuna tagging cruises or scientifc trips.

 Presently, sampling activities are coordinated in the Philippines, Palau, Papua New Guinea, Solomon Islands, Federated States of Micronesia, New Caledonia, Vanuatu, Fiji, Marshall Islands, Kiribati, Samoa French Polynesia and Japan

 The application of ecosystem-based management in the WCPO means that decisions are made by balancing positive and negative impacts of proposed actions on the ecosystem.
-To assist decision-makers with this balancing, the Specimen Tissue Bank (STB) has been used to analyse the trophic structure of the western Pacific in order to construct ecosystem models to explore the effects of fishing and environmental variations.
+To assist decision-makers with this balancing, the Pacific Marine Specimen Bank (PMSB) has been used to analyse the trophic structure of the western Pacific in order to construct ecosystem models to explore the effects of fishing and environmental variations.